 What is covered: Many rental vehicles, including luxury vehicles, SUVs and pickup trucks.

 Who is covered: The enrolled cardholder, and any passengers, including authorized drivers, boarding, sitting, riding or alighting from the rental car.
 In addition to being covered for theft or damage of the rental vehicle, drivers and passengers get secondary medical coverage and accidental death or dismemberment coverage.

 All Amex credit cards offer free rental car insurance.
 But that coverage is secondary and not as extensive.
 Cardholders have to file a claim with their auto insurer before asking Amex for any compensation.
 The other big difference between Premium coverage and regular insurance from a credit card is that Premium coverage also insures you for personal injury or death.
 And it also covers damaged personal property.

 The American Express Platinum card car rental insurance covers cardholders for up to $75,000 in collision damage and theft for vehicles rented with the American Express Platinum card or American Express rewards points.
 To get the American Express Platinum card car rental insurance coverage, you must decline the rental agency’s supplemental insurance policy.
 To make a American Express Platinum card rental car insurance claim, call … read full answer(800) 338-1670 within 30 days of a covered incident.

 There are a few exceptions you should be aware of, though.
 And there are more details about the process you’ll need to follow to actually get your money.
 You can find the key points below.

 Here’s more info about the American Express Platinum card car rental insurance:

 You’re covered up to $75,000 per claim for collision damage or theft.

-You must pay for the entire rental with your Amex Platinum card or rewards points.
+You must pay for the entire rental with your American Express Platinum card or rewards points.

 You must decline the rental agency’s insurance policy.